yifnzhao/CentTracker/README.md

 ```

-Alternatively, you can generate a trans_mat using semi-automated method as described [here](https://github.com/gerhold-lab/Semi-automated-GSC-registration/).
-The Semi-automated-GSC-registration repostisoty contains detailed tutorials and source code.
+Alternatively, you can generate a trans_mat using a semi-automated method as described [here](https://github.com/gerhold-lab/Semi-automated-GSC-registration/).
+The Semi-automated-GSC-registration repo contains a detailed walk-through and source code.

 3. Once you have the translation matrix, to register the movie, run:
 ```